Teenlife

 Why Volunteering is Important for College Applications

-Here at Lion’s Heart we have the insider’s view of volunteering and why it’s important for your own well-being, as well as college applications
+Here at Lion’s Heart, we have the insider’s view of volunteering and why it’s important for your own well-being, as well as college applications

 We are a national network of teens in grades 7 through 12 who volunteer in their communities.
 Working through local chapters, Lions Heart members pick the causes that work with their schedules and are most meaningful to them.
-They learn leadership and organizational skills and are offered ways to give back without having to fundraise.
+They learn leadership and organizational skills and are offered ways to give back without fundraising.
 Lion’s Heart is not faith-based.
 There are currently more than 75 chapters with more than 5000 members.

-So where to start?
+So, where to start?

 1. Understand why community service is important.